Updated January 13, 2021

 Now that we’ve gotten federal taxes out of the way, let’s talk about Washington specific payroll taxes.
 As you are well aware, there are no state or local income taxes in Washington.
 However, you still have to factor in Unemployment Insurance and Worker’s Compensation Tax.

 - Workers’ Compensation Tax is a bit more complicated.
 Tax is calculated at an hourly rate, and a portion of the taxed amount should be withheld from each employee’s paycheck.
 It’s your responsibility as the employer to pay the remaining taxable amount.
 Additionally, the Workers’ Compensation Tax is based upon the difficulty of the job being performed.
-Visit the Department of Labor & Industries website a complete list of rates.
+Visit the Department of Labor & Industries website for a complete list of rates.

 Now…Write Those Paychecks!